 Of course, this is Game of Thrones we're talking about, and so expectations were almost unreasonably high heading into these last episodes.
 But at this point, it's hard not to feel anything but disappointed—and it sure seems like the show's cast is right there with you.

 Do you see Emilia Clarke's pained smile when Entertainment Tonight asks her if she's happy with "how things ended?"
-That's the exact same face we all made when the show biffed Cersei's valonqar prophecy or when we realized that Bran's climactic run-in with the Night King mostly just involved him staring into space under a tree for a while.
+That's the exact same face we all made when the show biffed Cersei's valonqar prophecy or when we realized that Bran's climactic run-in with the Night King mostly just involved him staring blankly under a tree for a while.

 Are they just goofing around?
 Maybe.
 Do the clips seem a lot more damning taken out of context?
 Almost definitely.
 But these aren't the only examples of Game of Thrones cast members grumbling about the way things are wrapping up.

 Nikolaj Coster-Waldau, the actor who played Jaime Lannister, basically admitted to Vanity Fair that his whole Brienne love subplot felt supremely rushed to him, too:

 But if Jaime’s decision to have sex with Brienne and then leave her feels like such a swift reversal your head is still spinning, Coster-Waldau is sympathetic: “We’re used to having a whole season to get to a point.
 Now suddenly, a lot of things happen very quickly.”
 The actor says he has to fill in a lot of the details for himself.

 And look at what Conleth Hill (who portrays Varys) had to say in a recent interview with EW: